-6 Real Estate SEO Tips to Boost Your Google Search Visibility in 2019
+6 Real Estate SEO Tips to Maximize Your Google Visibility in 2020

-Like all industries in the modern era, online visibility is increasingly more important in commercial real estate.
-If you want prospects (tenants or investors) to find your CRE firm or discover your property listings, then you need to leverage online marketing strategies to get ahead.
-Investing in SEO is one of the many tools that can help give a commercial real estate company gain a crucial competitive advantage in 2019.
+If you want potential prospects to find your CRE firm or discover your property listings, then you need to leverage online marketing strategies to get ahead.
+Investing in SEO is one of the many tools that can help give a commercial real estate company gain a crucial competitive advantage in 2020 to stay ahead of the curve.

 What is SEO?